 In the event that your service provider doesn't honor the contract, you can and should contact your local or state government office (usually the attorney general's office) to file a complaint for breach of contract.

-- Home warranty customers are often confused about why their claim was denied.
+Home warranty customers are often confused about why their home warranty claim was denied.
 There are many legitimate reasons why this happens.

-- The claim could also be denied if the damage is secondary, meaning it was caused by another item breaking down.
+- The damage is secondary (i.e., this issue was caused by another item breaking down)

-- To avoid unexpected claim denials, be aware of what your home warranty plan covers and excludes, keep detailed maintenance records and mitigate the damage when you can.
+To avoid unexpected claim denials, be aware of what your home warranty plan covers and excludes, keep detailed maintenance records and prevent damage when you can.